My Battle With Jest Mocks and Firebase Auth

 Why is this mockResolvedValue not working?!
 That was me — staring at my terminal, debugging the same Jest test for the third hour in a row.

-cost me hours of testing frustration, and what I learned that finally fixed it.
+This is the story of how a small mistake in mocking @react-native-firebase/auth cost me hours of testing frustration, and what I learned that finally fixed it.

 The Setup